 What’s missing from your emotional health?

-And finally, you want to notice what's missing from your routine that would increase your emotional health.
+Finally, you want to notice what’s missing from your routine that would increase your emotional health.
 Read over the list above and notice which ones catch your attention.
-Commit to adding one, two, or three of these habits into your repertoire.
+Commit to adding one or two of these practices to your repertoire.

 Notice your feelings and accept them